-- Council shall establish a Accumulated Surplus for the purpose of financing capital projects - And the acquired of assets.
-Such reserve shall be established from the following sources of revenue: - Unappropriate cash-backed surpluses to the extent that such surpluses are not required for operational purposes; - Interest on the investments of the Accumulated Surplus, appropriated in terms of the investments policy; - Additional amounts appropriated as contributions in each annual or adjustments budget; and - ♣ Sale of land and profit or loss on the sale of assets. - Before any asset can be financed from the Accumulated Surplus the financing must be available within the reserve and available as cash as this fund must be cash backed; - If there is insufficient cash available to fund the Accumulated Surplus, this reserve fund must then be adjusted to equal the available cash; - Transfers to the Accumulated Surplus must be budgeted for in the cash budget.
+- Council shall establish an Accumulated Surplus for the purpose of financing capital projects - Such reserve shall be established from the following sources of revenue: - Unappropriated cash-backed surpluses to the extent that such surpluses are not required for operational purposes; - Interest on the investments of the Accumulated Surplus, appropriated in terms of the investments policy; - Additional amounts appropriated as contributions in each annual or adjustments budget; and - Profit or loss on the sale of assets. - Before any asset can be financed from the Accumulated Surplus the financing must be available within the reserve and available as cash as this fund must be cash backed; - If there is insufficient cash available to fund the Accumulated Surplus, this reserve fund must then be adjusted to equal the available cash; - Transfers to the Accumulated Surplus must be budgeted for in the budget.